Skip to main content

 DOM node to a parent. ✅ Accurate

-Now run the same check against the React 19 docs:
+Run the same check against the newer React 19 docs:

 Use the /docs-search skill to fact-check